sky-bot-ops/continuous-audit-checks-engine/README.md

 # Continuous Audit Checks Engine

-A lightweight audit analytics tool that runs rule-based checks on transaction extracts and produces an Excel-based exception report for fast and reliable review.
+A lightweight audit analytics tool that runs rule based checks on transaction extracts and produces an Excel-based exception report for fast and reliable review.

 ## Purpose
 Audit and compliance teams frequently receive large transaction extracts from ERP systems such as SAP and Oracle.
-Manual review of these datasets is time-consuming and error-prone.
+Manual review of these datasets is time consuming and error prone.

-This tool automates common audit checks and generates audit-ready exception outputs, helping teams reduce manual effort, improve consistency, and accelerate audit timelines.
+This tool automates common audit checks and generates audit ready exception outputs, helping teams reduce manual effort, improve consistency, and accelerate audit timelines.

 ## Checks included
 - Negative transaction amounts